eamirgh/FEMProject/README.md

 # FEMProject
-an fem project written in android and java using ejml library for matrices and material designed.
+a fem project written in android and java

+using ejml library for matrices and material designed.